 A few important things to know:

-User login and consumer login each need their own redirect URL.
+Team member login and customer login each need their own redirect URL.
 They cannot share one.
 If you copy and paste the same URL into both, one of them will break.

 The URL has to match exactly - including